WarlightProgramming/cslbot/COMMANDS.md

 abandoned (or vetoed if you enable that feature) and all teams that have yet to accept the game will be penalized (if you enable that feature).

+#### ALLOW REMOVAL

-**ALLOW REMOVAL**: Whether to allow teams to remove themselves (and potentially start over with new default ratings).
+Whether to allow teams to remove themselves (and potentially start over with new default ratings).

 *Possible Args*: "TRUE", "FALSE"